 - Incorrect date(s)

-Once the credit bureau receives your claim, the item you flagged for review gets labelled as “in dispute” on your credit report.
-Over the next 30 days, the bureau is required to investigate your claim and notify you of their findings.
+Once the credit bureau receives your claim, they will label the item you flagged for review as “in dispute” on your credit report.
+Over the next 30 days, the bureau must investigate your claim.
+They will notify you of their findings.

-While it’s certainly possible to dispute something online or even over the phone, it’s always a good idea to use certified mail and retain receipts in order to document what you sent and when you sent it.
+It’s certainly possible to dispute something online or even over the phone.
+However, it’s always a good idea to use certified mail and retain receipts in order to document what you sent and when you sent it.
 This will help you hold the bureau to the 30-day timeline required by law.

 What is a “Goodwill” adjustment?

-A goodwill adjustement is when a creditor agrees to remove a late payment from your credit report as a show of “goodwill.”
-It’s usually awarded in response to a request supported by one or more mitigating factors that contributed to the late payment, but are under no obligation to do so.
+A goodwill adjustment is when a creditor agrees to remove a late payment from your credit report as a show of “goodwill.”
+Note: Creditors may reward a request supported by one or more mitigating factors that contributed to the late payment, but are under no obligation to do so.

-If the creditor decides to “believe you” when you tell them the check was sent in plenty of time, but must have gotten lost in the mail, they certainly have the right to determine that it wasn’t really a “late” payment as much as it was a “mishandled” payment.
+If the creditor decides to “believe you” when you tell them you sent the check-in plenty of time but must have gotten lost in the mail, they certainly have the right to determine that it wasn’t really a “late” payment as much as it was a “mishandled” payment.

 A goodwill letter is more likely to work if you are asking them to remove a “first offense” late payment after a long history of on-time payments.
-If this is the latest in a long-established history of late payments, it’s going to be much tougher to yield a positive result.
+If this is the latest in a long-established trend of late payments, it’s going to be much tougher to remove the negative entry from your report.

 How can I negotiate to have a late payment removed?

-Some creditors might be more open to “resassesing” the circimstances surrounding your dispute or plea for a goodwill adjustment if you offer them some kind of incentive to take such action.
+Some creditors might be more open to “reassessing” the circumstances surrounding your dispute or plea for a goodwill adjustment if you offer them some kind of incentive to take such action.
 The incentives can be wide-ranging, and would depend on your specific situation.

 If you have a late payment in one of the first few months with a new creditor, you might be able to make a compelling case by offering to set up automatic payments.
-As a new client with a late payment right out of the gate, they might decide to jump at the opportunity to set up automatic draws to “lock in” future payments.
+As a new client with a late payment right out of the gate, your creditor might jump at the opportunity to set up automatic draws to “lock in” future payments.

 If you suddenly came into some money through a large bonus or an inheritance, and you have a late payment on a long-standing account with a large monthly balance, you might consider offering to pay down a large portion or even the full amount of the outstanding debt in exchange for their agreement to remove the late payment.

-Not all creditors will agree to these kinds of negotiations, but if you can think strategically about what might get them interested in “making a deal,” it could be an option worth pursuing.
+Not all creditors will agree to these kinds of negotiations, but if you think strategically about what might interest the creditor in “making a deal,” this could be an option worth pursuing.